13 Silent Signs Your “Healthy” Cat Is Actually Sick

 She’s throwing up a lot

 It’s not uncommon for a cat to vomit immediately after eating or when too much hair from self-grooming is digested.
-It’s the acute vomiting—present for more than two to three days that can lead to dehydration and warrants a call to the vet.
+It’s the acute vomiting—present for more than two to three days—that can lead to dehydration and warrants a call to the vet.
 “If your cat vomits, monitor how often and what the vomit looks like, so you can tell your veterinarian about it,” advises Dr. Cooley.
-Vomiting can be a sign of many things such as an infection, intestinal obstruction, liver disease, or cancer.
+Vomiting is one of the biggest signs your cat is sick, as it can be a sign of many things such as an infection, intestinal obstruction, liver disease, or cancer.
 Left untreated, these illnesses can lead to serious complications, including death.

 He’s just not himself

 You can’t quite put your finger on it, but something is up with your kitty cat.
 He’s just not as playful and seems to be sleeping more.
 It doesn’t look too serious, but as you begin to monitor his activity, you also notice he’s slower going up and down the stairs, has difficulty using his litter box, or is no longer jumping up to his favorite spot on the window sill.
 He may even be irritable or vocal when you touch him.
 Dr. Cooley says these subtle signs your cat is sick could actually signal arthritis.
 Treatment is similar to those for humans, so call your vet for an exam and discuss pain management.
 These are the 11 subtle signs your kitty is down in the dumps.

 His breathing is bizarre